tpmn/gat/ScriptGuide_EN/README.md

 - It means bad request.
 Below are possible factors.
 - Check if you missed required parameter.
-- Check if the inventory Id is valid.
+- Check if the InventoryId is valid.

 **ERROR**